 Amendments to a test report after it has been issued are made only in the form of another document or data transfer.
 All supplemental reports meet all the requirements for the initial report and the requirements of this Quality Manual.

 Procedure

-- A. Amended test reports include a statement that the report is supplemental to a test report with identification number given. - B. When it is necessary to issue a new report, the new report is uniquely identified and contains a reference to the original that it replaces.
+A. Amended test reports include a statement that the report is supplemental to a test report with identification number given.

 ATTACHMENT 1

 Example Letter to Document Adherence to the QAPP